Lippia-io/lippia-mobile-IOS-BrowserStack-sample/IOS README.md

-# LIPPIA IOS Mobile Example Project
+# Lippia Mobile IOS BrowserStack Sample Project

 ## Purpose:
 The following project has the purpose of demonstrate and let test automation developers to